Serving School Garden Grown Produce in the Cafeteria – Sample Policy and Protocols

 Food Safety in the School Garden from the University of Maryland.

 Santa Monica / Malibu Unified School District School Garden Food Safety Checklist and School Garden Produce Donation and Selling Protocol

 UCONN Rudd Center for Food Policy & Obesity Legislation Database tracks state and federal policies related to obesity and diet-related diseases in issue areas including access to healthy food, breastfeeding, farms and gardens, school nutrition and physical activity, food assistance programs, marketing/advertising to children, menu and package labeling, and food and beverage taxes.
-Some schools have taken these ideas and expanded on them, bringing in other healthy ideas like the kind one learns when going through yoga teacher training in rishikesh india, or indeed elsewhere.
-This, paired with the healthy food from these gardens, can make a wonderful lifestyle from a young age.

 Slow Food USA has a great chapter on Policy for School Gardens.
 It outlines the different levels of policy that can be used to support garden programs.